[EUobserved] Belarus: Where's the EU when you need it?

 I flew back to Brussels on the day of an EU summit, full of emotion, after spending time in a massive crowd outside Lukashenko's palace, surrounded by riot squads and rooftop snipers, in freezing snow.

-But when I arrived in the EU Council building, the only thing people really cared about was talks on the EU's next multi-annual budget.
+But when I arrived in the EU Council building, the only thing people cared about was talks on the EU's next multi-annual budget.

 Symbols matter